danzek/annotationis/README.md

 # *annotationis*

-Various notes/reminders.
+Various notes/memoranda.

 I used to keep stuff like this in [Gists](https://gist.github.com/danzek) but am moving some of it into this repository in order to be able to add a little more structure to it.

 No, I did not misspell "annotations"&mdash;this is the Latin plural form of the lemma.
-I originally was going to name the repository "ὑπομνήματα" (hypomnēmata), but GitHub repo names can only contain ASCII characters and that name is even more confusing than a Latin word with an English cognate.
+I originally was going to name the repository "ὑπομνήματα" (hypomnēmata), but GitHub repo names can only contain ASCII characters and that name is even more confusing than a Latin word with an English cognate. "*Memoranda*" was a close runner up for the repo name also.

 <hr />